 Remote Installation – Microsoft Windows 2008 and higher.
 Also note that, for the remote installation of Active Directory Sync Tool, you MUST be a domain member to query the server.

 How the Tool Works

-The configuration application sets the two Base DN values to to the "Search Root" of the domain that authenticated the user running the configuration application.
-The recommended configuration is for the Active Directory Sync Tool to run with a single profile with both Group and user Base DN values set to the domain's Search Root.
+The configuration application sets the two base DN values to to the "Search Root" of the domain that authenticated the user running the configuration application.

-There are separate values for the group and user Base DN's because some AD's have accumulated multiple organization units (OU) or high level groups over time due to merger activity or AD upgrades.
+There are separate values for the group and user Base DN's because some AD's have accumulated multiple organization units (OU), or high level groups, over time due to merger activity or AD upgrades.
 The obsolete users are isolated to a different Base DN than the currently active users.
 In the alternative, the current users are in a Base DN below the Search Root.
 Searching for users below the Base DN does work, but many of the important AD group objects are located under the Search Root.
 These groups include all of the Builtin groups, Administrators, Domain Administrators, Users, Guests, and Domain Users.
 Therefore, the tool needs a Group Base DN value.
-Barracuda STRONGLY recommends using the Search Root of the domain as the value for the Group Base DN.
-The tool tries not to configure groups that have no users.

 Synchronization Time Frames